smartgic/docker-mycroft/README.md

 | `arm/v7`     | Such as Raspberry Pi 2/3/4                         |
 | `arm64`      | Such as Raspberry Pi 4 64-bit                      |

-The Raspberry Pi 3 is dectected automatically to allow GPIOmem device to be passed to the Skills container.
+The Raspberry Pi(s) are dectected automatically to allow GPIOmem device to be passed to the Skills container.
 *These are examples, many other boards use these CPU architectures.*

 | Tag | Description                                                                         |